magento/merchdocs/src/cms/page-builder-media-map.md

 1. Modify the _Advanced_ settings as needed:

-   - Choose the the **Alignment** to control the horizontal positioning of the map content that added to the container.
+   - Choose an **Alignment** to control the horizontal positioning of the map content that added to the container.

       |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
       |Left|Aligns the content along the left border of the map container, with allowance for any padding that is specified.